jaidensiu/messaging-and-chatbot-service/README.md

 - a Gorilla WebSocket for full-duplex communication over a TCP connection
 - a handler to process message streaming from the Cohere API
 - a Gin router to handle HTTP routes and middleware for the REST API
+- a password encryption and verification utility to securely store passwords

 ## Database schema
 ![Database schema](assets/db_schema.png)